apitaev/DynamicProgramming/README.md

 # DynamicProgramming
 This repository contains solutions for dynamic programming problems from leetcode.
-Please, reach to anna.pitaev@gmail.com for any questions and recommendations.
+Please, contribute if you have a solution for a problem that is not yet solved.